Can you remember what was written on your school report?

 As we move through school and into work, this focus on ‘what’s wrong’ is strengthened further as we are constantly directed to notice what’s not working.
 It’s no surprise that we have difficulty remembering the times when someone pointed out what we did well.

-Start to notice what has been done well.
-This doesn’t mean avoiding what has gone wrong, just bring them both back into perspective.
+Start to notice what you have done well.
+This doesn’t mean avoiding what has gone wrong, just bring them both into perspective.